arjuna-wenzel/swapi-wars/README.md

 The page then should be available under http://localhost:3000.

 # caveats
-Performance in develop is slow.
+Cold start performance is slow.
 The swapi endpoint doesn't seem to have any internal cache.
 *Also*: the documentation didn't state that the list data will be paginated, so I decided on fetching the data server side once.
 Now I needed to fetch the list data recursively so performance took another hit in develop.